Next Steps secures funding from Scottish Government

 • Two thirds of women showed improvements in relation to stability and reduced likelihood of reoffending

 • 8 out of 10 showed increased employability skills and self-confidence

 A copy of the executive summary can be found here.

-Venture Trust would also like to acknowledge the vital support from a range of funding partners for the Next Steps programme and evaluation over the last 3 years, including the Big Lottery Fund (primary programme funder 2014-17), European Social Funds, City of Edinburgh Council, Porticus UK, the Goldsmiths’ Company Charity, as part of the SHINE Mentoring Service, and a number of other trusts and foundations.
+Venture Trust would also like to acknowledge the vital support from a range of funding partners for the Next Steps programme and evaluation over the last 3 years, including the Big Lottery Fund (primary programme funder 2014-17), European Social Funds, City of Edinburgh Council, Porticus UK, the Goldsmiths’ Company Charity, Spirit of 2012's Sporting Equality Fund, the SHINE Mentoring Service, and a number of other trusts and foundations.
 Thanks also to key delivery partners within the SHINE family and Move On.